KPMG-CZ/R-Data-Challenge-2018/README.md

 * Identifying key differentiators between segments as well as in general (i.e. which questions or groups of questions have the most polarizing effect)
 * Selecting indicators, based on which can random respondent be assigned to individual clusters with calculated probability

-# Tasks

-Hence if you want to rock in this task, then:
+## If you want to rock in this task, then:
 1. Provide segmentation of survey participants (test group "VALUES_Sample_Test")
 2. Assign participants to created segments (control group "VALUES_Sample_Control")
 3. Open your mind and find out any other interesting insights!